Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Limitations on Competitiveness: Moving Entities

 \section{Limitations on Competitiveness: Moving Entities}

-Imagine a configuration involving two collections $A$ and $B$ each with $(x +1)/2 + \beta x$ point entities located in $\R^1$, on opposite sides of a point $O$.
-At time $0$ all of the entities are at distance $x + 4 \beta x + 4$ from $O$, but have unbounded uncertainty regions.
-All entities begin by moving towards $O$ at unit speed, but at time $2 \beta x + 3$ a subset of $\beta x +1$ entities in each of $A$ and $B$ (the {\em special} entities) change direction and move away from $O$ at unit speed, while the others carry on until the target time $x + 4 \beta x + 4$ when they simultaneously reach $O$ and stop.
+Imagine a configuration involving two collections $A$ and $B$ each with $(x +1)/2 + \Delta$ point entities located in $\R^1$, on opposite sides of a point $O$.
+At time $0$ all of the entities are at distance $x + 4 \Delta + 4$ from $O$, but have unbounded uncertainty regions.
+All entities begin by moving towards $O$ at unit speed, but at time $2 \Delta + 3$ a subset of $\Delta +1$ entities in each of $A$ and $B$ (the {\em special} entities) change direction and move away from $O$ at unit speed, while the others carry on until the target time $x + 4 \Delta + 4$ when they simultaneously reach $O$ and stop.

-To avoid uncertainty degree greater than $(1 + \beta) x$ at a target time a clairvoyant scheme needs only to (i) query all entities (in arbitrary order) up to time $x +2 \beta x + 1 $, and then (ii) query just the special entities (in arbitrary order) in the next $2 \beta x + 2$ time prior to the target, using query granularity $1$, since doing so will leave the uncertainty regions of the points in $A$ disjoint from the special points in $B$, and vice versa.
+To avoid uncertainty degree greater than $(x\!+\!\Delta)$ at a target time a clairvoyant algorithm needs only to (i) query all entities (in arbitrary order) up to time $x +2 \Delta + 1 $, and then (ii) query just the special entities (in arbitrary order) in the next $2 \Delta + 2$ time prior to the target, using query granularity $1$, since doing so will leave the uncertainty regions of the points in $A$ disjoint from the special points in $B$, and vice versa.

-On the other hand, to avoid ply $x$ at the target time any scheme must query all special entities in both $A$ and $B$ in the last $2 \beta x + 3$ time before the target, which in the absence of knowledge about which entities are special requires all entities in both $A$ and $B$ to be queried in the worst case, requiring query granularity that is at most $\frac{2 \beta x + 3}{x +1 +2\beta x}$.
+On the other hand, to avoid ply $x$ at the target time any algorithm must query all special entities in both $A$ and $B$ in the last $2 \Delta + 3$ time before the target, which in the absence of knowledge about which entities are special requires all entities in both $A$ and $B$ to be queried in the worst case, requiring query granularity at most $\frac{2 \Delta + 3}{x +1 +2\Delta}$.

-Thus for this instance every scheme that achieves congestion ply at most $x$ at the target time needs to use minimum query granularity, over a time interval of length $2 \beta x + 3$ preceding the target, that is at most a factor $\frac{ 2\beta x + 3}{(1 + 2\beta)x +1}$ larger than that used by the best query scheme for achieving congestion degree at most $(1 + \beta) x $ at the target time.
+Thus every algorithm that achieves congestion ply at most $x$ at the target time needs to use at least a factor $\frac{x+2\Delta +1}{ 2\Delta + 3}$ smaller query granularity on some instances than the best query scheme for achieving congestion degree at most $(x\!+\!\Delta) $ at the target time on those same instances.